Officers

 Carl Liggio

 Carl has a bachelors, masters and Ph.D. in Civil Engineering from The Johns Hopkins University and a Masters in Systems Analysis and Economics for Public Decision Making from the Department of Geography and Environmental Engineering also from The Johns Hopkins University.
 He previously worked for Orion Power Holdings as a pricing and operations strategist, performing quantitative analysis, asset optimization and commercialization.
 Orion was purchased by Reliant Energy where he was briefly a market analyst.
 He left Reliant to start Meissa Consulting LLC, a consulting company specializing in operations management consulting.
 In 2006 he joined US Power Generating Company where he was the Director of Commercial Strategy and Alternative Energy Programs.
 At the time USPowerGen had no energy management infrastructure in place.
 Carl was instrumental in building the asset management desk and its business processes.
 At USPowerGen he was an asset manager for the New York City portfolio, and later supported the asset management desk, analyzing operations, developing and validating bidding and commercial strategies, and developing tools to manage the commercial operations.
-Carl is the President of the New York Association for Energy Economics.
+Carl is the President of the New York Association for Energy Economics and is on the advisory council to the Johns Hopkins Environment, Energy, Sustainability & Health Institute (E²SHI)i.

 Back To Top